procrastinatio/web-map-printing/web-map-printing.md

 ================

 In the context on web mapping application, printing is generally seen as as a way to generate a file, like an image or a PDF, suitable to be sent to an office printer.
-But even in this context, some people may primarly interested in the PDF file, not a paper impression.
-This is a huge difference.
+But even in this context, some people may primarly interested in the PDF file, for instance for archiving or offile use, not a paper impression.

-This is a bit restrictive, as PDF file may be also saved for offline use.
-The advent of 3D data and application, also brings new possiblities and challenges.
+The advent of 3D data and 3D capable application as well as the generalisation of vector data also brings new possiblities and challenges for printing.

 What should be printed?
 ======================

-Since its inception, maps have been decorated with more or less useful features.
+Since their inceptions, maps have been decorated with more or less useful features.

 !["Îles du Levant - Portulan Benincase 1466 (BNF)"](img/Ile_du_Levant_Portulan_Benincasa_1466.png){width=250px}\